Lonny Calicchio

-Early life and education
+Early life and college

-Lonny Calicchio was born on October 24, 1972, in Massachusetts.
-He lived in Burlington, Massachusetts in his early years.
-He attended South Plantation High School, Plantation, Florida, helping the team reach the sectional playoffs as a junior.
+Lawrence Robert Calicchio was born on October 24, 1972, in Plantation, Florida.
+He spent his early years in Burlington, Massachusetts.
+He attended South Plantation High School in Florida, helping the team reach the sectional playoffs as a junior.
 His high school long was 55 yards, and he also kicked a 65-yarder in practice.
 Due to low grades, Calicchio was not able to attend a major university to start his college career.

-Instead, he played his first year in the NJCAA for Northwest Mississippi Community College.
+Instead, he played his first year in the National Junior College Athletic Association (NJCAA) for Northwest Mississippi Community College.
 He helped his team make a national championship as a sophomore, and was twice named All-American with Northwest Mississippi.
 After leading the nation in scoring during 1992, he was named to the NJCAA All-American first-team.
 He finished his junior college career 101-for-119 on extra points, and 15-for-24 on field goals.

-He signed with Maryland in following the 1992 season, but did not academically qualify to play.
-He sat out for the '93 season, working as a security guard at a Plantation, Florida, motel.
+He signed with Maryland following the 1992 season, but did not academically qualify to play.
+He sat out the 1993 season, working as a security guard at a Plantation, Florida, motel.
 "It was pretty boring," he said.
 "That's what made me decide I needed to get back to school and definitely play football."
 He transferred to Ole Miss in 1994, and was able to play.

 He was named the team's starting punter and also handled kickoff duties.
 In a practice game at Vaught–Hemingway Stadium, Calicchio made a 70-yard punt.
 Teammate Stacy Wilson said, "I love to watch him kick.
 He's amazing to me.
 He's going to fill a big gap for us on special teams.
 There's going to be some times now when we're playing on the other peoples' end of the field."